cfengine/documentation/reference/promise-types/files.markdown

                     nop
 ```

-**Synopsis**: Behaviour when the source file to link to does not exist
+**Description**: Behaviour when the source file to link to does not exist

 **Default value:** nop